AbigalChulchill/Crypto-Account-Data/README.md

 ## CREATE A TUNNEL FROM INTERNET TO THE LOCAL SERVER

-Only necessary for Google Sheets and running scripts locally.
-Not needed for Excel.
+This is not needed for Excel.
+Only necessary when using Google Sheets and running on a local server.

 Sign up for a free account at Ngrok.com